-- ¼ cup Swerve brown sugar replacement Alternatives: ¼ cup regular granulated erythritol or monkfruit plus 1 tsp molasses.
+- ¼ cup Swerve brown sugar replacement Alternatives: ¼ cup regular granulated erythritol or monkfruit plus 1 teaspoon molasses.
 Or, ¼ cup brown sugar

-- Peel, core, chop apples and place in slow cooker liner in pot of slow cooker
+- Peel, core, chop apples and place in slow cooker3 lbs apples

-- Cover and cook 8- 10 hours on low.
-If possible, give the mixture a stir every couple of hours to ensure the flavor of the cinnamon and clove are well distributed.
+- Cover and cook 8- 10 or so hours on low.
+If possible, give the mixture a stir every few hours to ensure the flavor of the cinnamon and clove are well distributed (optional).

-- After the mixture is well cooked down, remove cinnamon sticks and cloves and use immersion blender to blend to desired texture.
+- After the mixture is well cooked down, remove cinnamon sticks and cloves and blend to a smooth texture with immersion blender.

 Have you tried this recipe?
 I would love to hear your thoughts in the comment section below!